 Many of my clients want to know if it’s OK to use coconut oil for dogs’ ears with infections.
 But most of what they’ve heard about how coconut oil cures everything from the common cold to cancer is greatly exaggerated.
 Buried somewhere under all the hype are some nuggets of truth about the benefits of coconut oil in dogs.

-As a rule, coconut oil is a gentle natural substance that is well-tolerated by most dogs.
+Coconut oil applied topically is soothing and may help prevent the recurrence of chronic ear infections (otitis externa) in dogs.
+This oil is a gentle, natural substance that is well-tolerated by most dogs.
 When applied to a dog’s skin, coconut oil has anti-bacterial, anti-fungal and moisturizing effects.
-It’s also soothing to irritated skin and may help prevent the recurrence of chronic ear infections (otitis externa) in dogs.

 Let’s talk about how you can use coconut oil for dogs’ ears to clean them and prevent infection.